 Giving Verbal Public Testimony

-- Speak slowly and clearly and stay focused on 2 or 3 well thought out arguments.
+- Focus on primary issues.
+Speak slowly and clearly and stay focused on 2 or 3 well thought out arguments.

 Examples of Public Testimony

 The chairman of the governing body will open the public hearing phase of the meeting.
 He or she will ask for opinions in support of the application, opinions that are neutral to the application and opinions that are opposed to the application.